dev7355608/vision-5e/README.md

 A token gains ...

 - _Blindsense_ if the actor has a feat with the name `Blindsense`.
-- _Echolocation_ instead of _Blindsight_ if the actor has an active effect with the name `Echolocation`.
 - _Detect Evil and Good_ if the actor has an active effect with the name `Detect Evil and Good`.
 - _Detect Magic_ if the actor has an active effect with the name `Detect Magic` or `Sense Magic`.
 An active effect named `Magic Awareness` grants 60 feet of Detect Magic.
 - _Detect Poison and Disease_ if the actor has an active effect with the name `Detect Poison and Disease`.